How a Business Liquidation Company helps you Most Effectively Close with Maximum Profits?

 We went through the same process you are likely going through as you read this: looking for solutions and “help” to make sure we liquidated our businesses correctly and profitability.

-We called and interviewed several companies that offered liquidation and store closing services.
+We called and interviewed several liquidation companies that offered store closing services.

 After analyzing the various methodologies they used to promote a GOB Sale, I recognized a problem with the available solutions: they were all cookie cutter programs, but our situation wasn’t cookie cutter.

 We had invested years of hard work and dedication to develop relationships with our respective communities.

 And we were forced to follow the cookie cutter program that offered nothing to accommodate for our unique circumstances if we were to have any chance of success.

 Some told us they would not work with us unless we had a certain amount of inventory, others refused to quote a fee range unless they sent one of their representatives out to “analyze our inventory”.

 Which we had to pay for (although it would be deducted from our contract if we signed on with them), and others informed us we’d have to invest in several thousand dollars worth of prizes (televisions, vacations, etc.) which were part of an elaborate “game” designed to get people into the store.

 Many even had elaborate re-pricing systems requiring us to retag every single item in our store EVERY week, which would cost more time and money.

 We wanted the best, so we were thorough.